bpvickers/csv_decision/README.md

 which can then be used to execute complex conditional logic against an input hash, producing a decision as an output hash.

-### CSV Decision features
- * Fast decision-time performance (see `benchmark.rb`).
- * In addition to simple string matching, can match common Ruby constants, regular expressions, numeric comparisons and Ruby-style ranges.
- * Can use column symbols in comparisons for guard conditions -- e.g., > :column.
- * Accepts data as a file, CSV string or an array of arrays.
-(For safety all input data is force encoded to UTF-8, and non-ascii strings are converted to empty strings.)
- * All CSV cells are parsed for correctness, and helpful error messages generated for bad inputs.
- * Either returns the first matching row as a hash, or accumulates all matches as an array of hashes.

 ### Why use `csv_decision`?

 Typical "business logic" is notoriously illogical -- full of corner cases and one-off